 - The merging of the Rhine and Moselle at Koblenz

 - Riesling and beer gardens

-This route features the following characteristics and interests: History, Wine
+This route features the following characteristics and interests: Drive to route, History, Wine

 An extra night in Koblenz at the end for a stroll around the town and a trip on the 'Seilbahn' over the Rhine to Ehrenbreitstein, or perhaps a leisurely boat trip down the scenic Moselle.